BrittanyBowman/dev-chat/README.md

 	key={ post._id }
 />
 ```
+Render `postElements` just beneath the "Load more posts..." button.
 There should now be a list of posts displaying, but with no data.
 Go ahead and update `src/components/Post/Post.js` to use its props to display the correct information.

 Now that users can see a list of posts, let's update the application so that they can refresh the list of posts.
 We're already set up to handle this, so it should be as easy as changing the click handler in the "Load more posts" button to invoke `getPosts`.